euri10/pyreqwest/README.md

 ## Why

-- No reinvention of the wheel - built on top of battle-tested reqwest and other Rust HTTP crates
+- No reinvention of the wheel - built on top of widely used reqwest and other Rust HTTP crates
-- Secure and fast - no C-extension code, no Python code or dependencies, no `unsafe` code
+- Secure and fast - no C-extension code, no Python code/dependencies, no `unsafe` code
 - Ergonomic and easy to use - similar API as in reqwest, fully type-annotated
-- Testing ergonomics - mocking included, ability to connect into ASGI apps
+- Testing ergonomics - mocking included, can also connect into ASGI apps

 Using this is a good choice when:

-- You care about throughput and latency
+- You care about throughput and latency, especially in high concurrency scenarios
 - You want a single solution to serve all your HTTP client needs

 This is not a good choice when: